Ada-C19/front-end-inspiration-board/README.md

 ### To-Do List

-- add like button
+- sorting cards:
+- piece of state to keep track of what im sorting by by id like count
-- add a delete button to cards
+- create a way to
+- everytime the page renders
-- add a way to add a card
+- passing from top all the way down to board
-- input tag for a card
+- s